 The VSA system cannot enhance the vehicle's driving stability in all situations and does not control your vehicle's entire braking system.
 It is still your responsibility to drive and corner at reasonable speeds and to leave a sufficient margin of safety.

-VSA Activation Indicator
+VSA Off Indicator

-When VSA activates, you will see the VSA activation indicator blink.
+When VSA is off, the VSA off indicator comes on as a reminder.